squibobblepants/sfdx-travisci/README.md

 ## Getting Started

+0) Before you start, BE WARNED.
+On Windows there seems to be an issue with Travis and the encryption of environment variables.
+Due to this, I had to use Bash On Ubuntu On Windows to do the setting of the encrypted environment variables, which might not be agreeable to everyone.
+There are probably other workarounds available, but this was the first one that I found that worked and I already had Bash installed.

 1) Make sure you have the Salesforce CLI installed.
 Check by running `sfdx force --help` and confirm you see the command output.
 If you don't have it installed you can download and install it from [here](https://developer.salesforce.com/tools/sfdxcli).

 2) Confirm you can perform a JWT-based auth: `sfdx force:auth:jwt:grant --clientid <your_consumer_key> --jwtkeyfile server.key --username <your_username> --setdefaultdevhubusername`